OSGConnect/connectbook/start/data/stashcache.md

 ## How to use StashCache

-StashCache is available at all OSG sites where OASIS is mounted.
+StashCache is available at all OSG sites where OASIS is mounted and can be used for both job input and output.

+### Transfer job input from StashCache

 To use it for transferring files to active jobs:

 1)  Copy the data files required for the job(s) into your Stash directory which is mounted on the OSG Connect login node here: